 However, despite its obvious significance, quality of hire is also one of the most difficult metrics for talent acquisition teams to measure.
-Many shy away simply because they don’t know where to start.
-The ones who don’t shy away don’t necessarily feel great about the approach they’re taking to measure quality of hire; only 33% of companies feel like they’re using strong tactics to do so.
+Many shy away simply because they don’t know where to start measuring it.
+Only 33% of companies feel like they’re using strong tactics to do so.
 Even less so, only 5% of companies believe their tactics are best in class.

 What is quality of hire?

 First things first, it’s important that you understand the metric that you’re measuring.
 By definition, quality of hire measures the value that new hires bring to an organization.

 In other words, this recruiting metric is used to evaluate how much a new hire contributes to the organization’s long-term success, based on their performance and tenure at the company.